 Feeling averse to your own happiness actually reflects your psychological flexibility and resiliency to survive a relationship that offered you nothing and expected everything.
 It is important to begin to reframe this habit as a virtue rather than a defect or anything of the sort.

 Next, it is important to populate your life with people who have not forsaken the task of mutual recognition.
 That’s a mouthful, but it simply means good people who want recognition and who are willing to provide it to you too.
 Most survivors of narcissistic abuse have deep capacities for empathy so providing recognition is usually no problem.
 It’s learning to accept and feel deserving of others’ recognition that is the more difficult task.
+Identifying and nurturing relationships with such ‘safe people’ is big part of my online course on freeing yourself from narcissistic abuse.

 Therapy is not the only means for recovering from narcissistic abuse and your right to happiness.
 It can be useful though.
 The important quality to seek in a therapist is a wholehearted and earnest attempt to understand you and your perspective.
 From that starting point, the legacy of narcissistic abuse can have a shorter half-life than would otherwise be.